fjykTec/ModernWMS/README.md

   The inventory management system is a set of small logistics warehousing supply chain processes that we have summarized from years of ERP system research and development.
 In the process of work, many of our small and medium-sized enterprises, due to limited IT budget, cannot use the right system for them, but there are real needs in warehouse management, that's how we started the project.
 To help some people who need it.

 ## Requirements
-+ Ensure ports 80 and 20011 are open on your server.  :bangbang: :bangbang: :bangbang:

 ### Linux OS

 + Ubuntu 18.04(LTS),20.04(LTS),22.04(LTS)